imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

 - Consider using transparent backgrounds for better desktop integration.

 ## 6. Making Your Widget Resizable and Draggable
-The `DraggableWidget` base class provides this functionality.
-Override `resizeEvent` and `moveEvent` to handle size and position changes.
+The `DraggableWidget` base class provides basic functionality for resizing and moving.
+- Override `resizeEvent` and `moveEvent` to handle size and position changes.
+- Consider implementing a custom move handle (like `MoveHandle`) for easier repositioning.

 ## 7. Implementing Regular Updates
 Use `QTimer` for timed updates, as seen in the System Monitor and Clock widgets.